 The Telecommunications Revolution in Korea (Oxford University Press, 1995).
 At the time this book was published I was involved in designing and directing a major executive training program for Korea Mobile Telecom (which became SK Telecom) at the University of Colorado in Boulder.

 Thanks to another special grant from the Fulbright Commission in 1995 I co-authored (with Mel Gurtov and Robert R. Swartout, Jr.) Korea's Amazing Century: From Kings to Satellites.
 Seoul: Korea Fulbright Foundation and the Korean-American Educational Commission, 1996.
 I wrote Part Three of the book, "Korea Enters the Information Age," p.
 127 ff.
 In the Fall of 1996 I returned to Korea, and to Fulbright, where I would serve for the next fourteen years as Associate and later Deputy Director of the Fulbright Commission in Seoul.

 In recent years I have gotten back in touch with a number of scholars, researchers and policymakers in Korea's ICT sector, most notably Dr. Oh Myung, with whom I co-authored Digital Development in Korea: Building an Information Society.
 (Routledge, 2011) My work with him on that book, more than any other single factor, motivated me to start this blog in late 2007.

-In January of 2012 I published a short e-book entitled Telecommunications and Transformation in Korea: A Personal Perspective.
-For further biographical detail, consult my personal web site, www.jamesflarson.com.
+In January of 2012 just before moving to KAIST, I wrote and published a short e-book entitled Telecommunications and Transformation in Korea: A Personal Perspective.
+Unlike my scholarly publications, this is a personal account and was not peer-reviewed.
+It is a work-in-progress and gave me an interesting insight into publishing with Kindle.